MihkuU/Lible/README.md

 ### Tests
 A test program is built whenever Lible is the [top level project](https://cmake.org/cmake/help/latest/variable/PROJECT_IS_TOP_LEVEL.html).
 That is, when Lible is built separately, without using FetchContent.
 The test cases are implemented via the [CTest](https://cmake.org/cmake/help/latest/module/CTest.html) module.
-To run the tests, simply call the `ctest` program on the directory containing the test program:
+To run the tests, call the `ctest` program on the build directory:
 ```
 ctest --test-dir build/
 ```